benc-uk/kube-workshop/05-network-basics/readme.md

 ## 📡 Connect the API to MongoDB Service

 Now we have a Service in our cluster for MongoDB we can access the database using DNS rather than pod IP and if the pod(s) die or restart or move; this name remains constant.
-DNS with Kubernetes is a complex topic we won't get into here, the main takeway for now is:
+DNS with Kubernetes is a complex topic we won't get into here, the main takeaway for now is:

 - Every _Service_ in the cluster can be resolved over DNS
 - Within a _Namespace_, the _Service_ name will resolve as a simple hostname, without the need for a DNS suffix [but other scenarios also are supported](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).